arcus/Arcus_Labs_Orientation/new_to_text.md

 The annotations that are possible to add can be widely varied.
 Maybe you want to apply a very rich and multi-faceted ontology that already exists and is well defined, and you want to be able to link a word or a phrase with one or several terms in that ontology.
 Or maybe you're defining your own group of terms, as we have here: Anxiety, Depression, Other.

+## Using Large Language Models

+Have you been captivated by the possibilities of using large language models to generate text, such as composing an overview of a patient's medical history, translating clinical records from another language into English, summarizing a journal article, or helping draft emails?
+You're not alone!

+You can learn more about LLMs like ChatGPT in our [Demystifying Large Language Models](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_large_language_models/demystifying_large_language_models.md#1) module!